Download this page

 This section is intended to provide a guide only, and does not bind the BSA in determining the outcome of any future complaint.
 The BSA retains overall discretion and each complaint is determined on its particular facts.

-This section of the Codebook is designed to give guidance to complainants and broadcasters on the issue of costs awards.
+Guidance to complainants and broadcasters on the issue of costs awards.

 Section 16(1) of the Broadcasting Act 1989 provides: